kiranlimbu/CSharp-Coding-Exercises/README.md

 ###### Arrays and Strings:

 - [ ] TwoSum
+- [X] Number of Steps to Reduce a Number to Zero
 - [ ] ValidPalindrome
 - [ ] RomanToInteger
 - [ ] NumberIsPalindrome